KJagadeeswarReddy/KJagadeeswarReddy/README.md

 - 👋 Hi, I’m @KJagadeeswarReddy
-- 👀 I’m interested in Physics and Computer Science
+- 👀 I’m interested in Physics and Artificial Intelligence
-- 🌱 I’m currently learning Web Developement
+- 🌱 I’m currently learning Agentic AI.
 - 💞️ I’m looking to collaborate on Database management and Building AI applications.
-- 📫 How to reach me Jagadeeswaraks@gmail.com
+- 📫 How to reach me contact@jagadeeswar.me

 <!---
 KJagadeeswarReddy/KJagadeeswarReddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.